Delta High School (Washington): History and facilities

 Delta High School opened on September 15, 2015 Each school district is allocated approximately 1/3 of the enrollment for its students.
 Approximately 40 percent of the first year's 100 enrollees left the school, mostly in the first year, reportedly due to frustration with the start-up of the new school and the rigorous program.
 The first graduating class was in the spring of 2013 when 62 students graduated.

-Through the 2014-2015 school year, the school operated in a group of buildings owned by Columbia Basin College in Pasco, Washington.
-After a years long effort to locate and build a new permanent campus, a site was located and construction of new permanent facilities were completed for the start of the 2015-2016 school year in Pasco, Washington.
-The new campus was officially dedicated on October 8, 2015 on 5801 Broadmoor Blvd.
+Through the 2014–2015 school year, the school operated in a group of buildings owned by Columbia Basin College in Pasco, Washington.
+After a years long effort to locate and build a new permanent campus, a site was located and construction of new permanent facilities were completed for the start of the 2015–2016 school year in Pasco, Washington.
+The new campus was officially dedicated on October 8, 2015, on 5801 Broadmoor Blvd.

 Community partners

-In addition to the three public school districts, the school partners with Columbia Basin College, Washington State University - Tri-Cities, Central Washington University, Washington State STEM Education Foundation, and Battelle Memorial Institute.
+In addition to the three public school districts, the school partners with Columbia Basin College, Washington State University - Tri-Cities, Central Washington University, Eastern Washington University, Washington State STEM Education Foundation, and Battelle Memorial Institute.